GerHobbelt/live-server/README.md

 ---------------

 In order to enable HTTPS support, you'll need to create a configuration module.
+If no module is provided, a generic, self-signed certification is used.
+This is **unsuitable for production** but works well for testing with zero-setup.
 The module must export an object that will be used to configure a HTTPS server.
 The keys are the same as the keys in `options` for [tls.createServer](https://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).